enzo-project/enzo-dev/doc/manual/source/user_guide/bootcamp.rst

    Note that the newer documentation is in a format called ReStructured Text, which is converted to HTML to be posted on the website.
 It can be read in plain text.
- * **input** These are files used as input to several test problems.
+ * **input** These are files used as input to several problems, including radiative cooling tables.
 If Enzo fails at startup with a missing file, it is likely in this directory.
 There are some additional scripts as well.
  * **run** This directory contains example parameter files along with notes about expected output and scripts for plotting.
 This is also the basis of the Enzo answer test suite, which compares results from one